2020-2023

 Moneys paid into the Insurance Fund shall first be used to offset the cost of individual coverage for plan participants.
 Any surplus contribution the Board makes shall be added to the Insurance Fund reserve.
 In no event shall the Board’s contribution relieve bargaining unit members of responsibility for dependent coverage.

-An Insurance Committee will be formed and will be co-chaired by the UFEA President and a central office Administrator.
-The Committee will consist of the two co-chairs and:
+An Insurance Committee will be co-chaired by the UFEA President and a District administrator.
+The Insurance Committee will consist of the two co-chairs and:

 - (7) UFEA bargaining unit members appointed by UFEA